-Reserves included in Tier 1 capital are the share based payment and foreign currency translation reserves.
+The main component of reserves included in Tier 1 capital is the foreign currency translation reserves.

-Innovative Tier 1 capital includes MIS and MIPS.
+Innovative Tier 1 capital includes MIS, MIPS and ECS.
 MIS are a perpetual instrument with no conversion rights.
-MIS were listed for trading on the Australian Stock Exchange (now known as the Australian Securities Exchange) on 19 October 1999 and became redeemable (in whole or in part) at Macquarie's discretion on 19 November 2004.
+MIS were listed for trading on the Australian Stock Exchange (now known as the Australian Securities Exchange) in 1999.
 MIS distributions are paid quarterly at a floating rate of BBSW plus 1.7% per annum and payment is subject to certain conditions including profitability of the Bank.

-MIPS were issued when the London branch of the Bank issued 7,000 reset subordinated convertible debentures, each with a face value of £50,000, to Macquarie Capital Funding LP, a controlled entity of the Bank.
+MIPS were issued when the London branch of the Bank issued reset subordinated convertible debentures to Macquarie Capital Funding LP, a controlled entity of the Bank.
 The convertible debentures currently pay a fixed return of 6.177% until April 2020.
-As at 30 September 2011, Macquarie Bank had £42.5 million of MIPS on issue which are held by parties not associated with Macquarie.
+As at 30 September 2012, Macquarie Bank had £42.5 million of MIPS on issue which are held by parties not associated with Macquarie.